bfowler40/js-30-day-challenge/12-key-sequence-detection/README.md

 However the typescript linter is satisfied and I am too somewhat.

 The concern is that the setter parameter must be the same type as the getter.
-As my class property is an array of strings I then clone the array, push the new key and pass a spread as the setter parameter.
+As my class property is an array of strings I pass a spread of the pressed keys and the new key.

 Getter and Setter: